Published: 25 March 2025

 But ALP sources are concerned that the combination of a Jewish drift to the Liberals and strong support for the Greens in the inner suburbs could rob the party of the seat for the first time since 1906, and deliver it to a Greens candidate.

 Jewish voters don’t decide Macnamara: they make up only 12% of the electorate.
-But Labor was only 125 votes ahead of the Greens candidate on first preference votes in 2022, which means every vote counts in a seat that could easily defect to the Greens this time.
+But Labor was not far ahead of the Greens candidate on first preference votes in 2022, which means every vote counts in a seat that could easily defect to the Greens this time.

 Burns faces Liberal candidate Benson Saulo and Greens candidate Sonya Semmens, plus a scattering of minor candidates who will have very little impact on the result.
 Both are first-time candidates, neither is Jewish, and neither had a strong profile in the electorate prior to the campaign.